gianlucadaddese/piecewise-zI/README.md

 The reference papers in which the details of the method are presented are:

-•	Villani, M., Sani, L., Pecori, R., Amoretti, M., Roli, A., Mordonini, M., Serra R., Cagnoni, S. An iterative information-theoretic approach to the detection of structures in complex systems.
+Villani, M., Sani, L., Pecori, R., Amoretti, M., Roli, A., Mordonini, M., Serra R., Cagnoni, S. An iterative information-theoretic approach to the detection of structures in complex systems.
 Complexity 2018

-•	D’Addese G., Sani L., La Rocca L., Serra R., Villani M. Asymptotic Information-Theoretic Detection of Dynamical Organization in Complex Systems Entropy 2021, 23(4), 398
+D’Addese G., Sani L., La Rocca L., Serra R., Villani M. Asymptotic Information-Theoretic Detection of Dynamical Organization in Complex Systems Entropy 2021, 23(4), 398

-•	d’Addese G., Casari M., Serra R., Villani M. A fast and effective method to identify relevant sets of variables in complex systems (submitted)
+D’Addese G., Casari M., Serra R., Villani M. A fast and effective method to identify relevant sets of variables in complex systems (submitted)

 The script takes as input:

-•	a discretized matrix representing the data set - a matrix composed of N variables (the columns) and M observations (the rows)
+	- discretized matrix representing the data set - a matrix composed of N variables (the columns) and M observations (the rows)

--and give as output:
+and give as output:
-•	the file sequence.txt within the directory “final merge”, containing the final grouping
+	- the file sequence.txt within the directory “final merge”, containing the final grouping
-•	a set of files and folders containing intermediate results (see details below)
+	- set of files and folders containing intermediate results (see details below)

 The code is optimized for Python versions 3.6 or higher